Inequalities for generalized matrix function and inner product: Abstract

 \section{Abstract}

 We present inequalities related to generalized matrix function for positive semidefinite block matrices.
-We introduce partial generalized matrix functions corresponding to partial traces and then provide an unified extension of the recent inequalities due to Choi \cite{Choi17}, Lin \cite{Lin14} and Zhang et al. \cite{Zhang14,Zhang16}.
-We demonstrate the applications of a positive semidefinite $3\times 3$ block matrix, which motivates us to give a simple alternative proof of Dragomir's inequality and Krein's inequality.
+We introduce partial generalized matrix functions corresponding to partial traces, and then provide a unified extension of the recent inequalities due to Lin [Electron.
+J. Linear Algebra 27 (2014) 821--826], Zhang et al. [Linear Algebra Appl.
+498 (2016) 99--105] and [Electron.
+J. Linear Algebra 27 (2014) 332--341] and a result of Choi [Linear Algebra Appl.
+532 (2017) 1--7].
+Moreover, we demonstrate the application of a positive semidefinite $3\times 3$ block matrix, which motivates us to give alternative proofs of Dragomir's inequality and Krein's inequality.